sayanbose-100/git-practice/README.md

 # Git Practice

-First steps towards learning git
+First steps towards learning git and it is very exciting.

 ## Appendix